The Intake

 Choosing the right electronic health record (EHR) system impacts the long-term success of your practice.
 It's not just about digitizing your entire operations — it's also about offering excellent patient experiences while making it easier to manage your practice's operations.
 That's why you need to ask potential EHR vendors the right questions.

-In this guide, we’ve compiled a list of questions to ask your EHR candidates categorized by vendor selection criteria to help you make an informed decision.
+It's important to critically evaluate vendors before signing a long-term contract and making the initial time and financial investment in a new EHR system.
+So, we've compiled a list of tips and questions to ask your EHR vendor candidates to help you make an informed decision.

 Download now